dr460nf1r3/school/README.md

 - Room size calculator: a simple CLI application doing calculations on room sizes in m².
 The introduction to basic programming terms.
+- Population calculator: another simple script which calculates the population value of R2D2 units.